benshimonz/V1/README.md

 In the 2nd example above (which expressed in English, not in a pattern language) the set of assignments (expressed English as well) would be:

-* For each person than owns at least 5 blue cars: an assignment is composed of:
+* For each person than owns at least 5 white horses: an assignment is composed of:
-  * The 'person' entity
+  * The 'Person' entity
-  * The 'car' entities - of 5 of his cars with property "color" with value "blue"
+  * The 'Horse' entities - of 5 of his horses with property "color" with value "white"
-  * The 'own' relationships between the person entity the those car entities
+  * The 'own' relationships between the Person entity the those Horse entities

 The language semantics also define if an answer to a query is either (i) the set of all assignments, or (ii) the union of all assignments. (ii) is often prefered since it avoids exponential explosion in many queries.